NorESMhub/NorESM/doc/configurations/platforms.rst

 The name of the user is **centos** (if your user name is different you will have to use your *username* instead).

-The first step is to format the volume (if your disk is already formated and/or contains data, skip this step, but still create the **/opt/uio** folder since this is where the model is configured to read/write).
+The first step is to format the volume (if your disk is already formated and/or contains data, skip this step, but still create the **/opt/uio** folder since this is where the model(s) are configured to read/write).

 ::